Gå til sidens indhold

 How can a company be compulsorily dissolved?

-There are three methods to compulsorily dissolve a company:
+There are three methods of compulsory dissolution:

 Informal dissolution